techiew/DirectXHook/README.md

 ![dllmain](https://github.com/techiew/DirectXHook/blob/master/assets/repo_pictures/dllmain.png)

-But we haven't yet defined anything to render...
+But we have yet to define anything to render...

 ### Boxes
 All rendering with the overlay framework is done using Boxes: